chiguayeshao/tool-collection/README.md

 ## How to use?

+1. `npm install & npm run start`
-1. Use with support and resistance strategies
+2. Use with support and resistance strategies
-2. Enter the opening price, enter the resistance price, and you can calculate the Fibonacci retracement from the opening price to the resistance price
+3. Enter the opening price, enter the resistance price, and you can calculate the Fibonacci retracement from the opening price to the resistance price
-3. Enter the opening price, enter the support price, and you can calculate the Fibonacci retracement from the opening price to the support price
+4. Enter the opening price, enter the support price, and you can calculate the Fibonacci retracement from the opening price to the support price
-4. If you are long in a cryptocurrency contract, you can set take profit and stop loss based on Fibonacci retracement (premise: accurately determine the resistance level and support level)
+5. If you are long in a cryptocurrency contract, you can set take profit and stop loss based on Fibonacci retracement (premise: accurately determine the resistance level and support level)